Darryl Plecas: Political career

 Plecas served as Parliamentary Secretary to the Minister of Justice and Attorney General for Crime Reduction from June 10, 2013 to January 29, 2015.
 He was appointed Parliamentary Secretary to the Minister of Health for Seniors on January 30, 2015.

 At a Liberal caucus meeting held in July 2017, shortly after the government of Christy Clark lost power following its defeat in a confidence vote, Plecas called for Clark's resignation as party leader and threatened to quit the Liberal caucus and sit as an Independent MLA if she remained.

 Later that month, Clark announced her resignation as leader.
 When Plecas revealed his role in Clark's ouster to The Abbotsford News, NDP house leader Mike Farnworth approached Plecas about becoming speaker.
 Had he accepted, it would have strengthened the hand of the NDP minority government.
 Clark had unsuccessfully pressed for a new election due to the prospect of an NDP speaker having to frequently use his casting vote to break 43-43 ties.

 Plecas and Farnworth negotiated in secret for much of July before reaching a deal in late August, with only Premier John Horgan and a few senior staffers aware of their talks.
+Coincidentally, in early August, he was appointed the Official Opposition critic for BC Hydro.
 On September 8, 2017, he was acclaimed as Speaker.
 On the following day, the Liberals expelled Plecas upon the request of the Abbotsford South BC Liberal riding association, and Plecas served out his term as an independent.

 Plecas later told The Province that he initially had no desire to be speaker, but changed his mind after concluding that there was no basis for Liberal claims that an NDP minority government supported by the Greens would be illegitimate.
 He said that with his earlier experience as a prison judge, he had the ability to be "impartial in difficult circumstances."